 So having a clear, simple, and easy to follow site structure is not just going to improve your rankings, but it is also going to help improve your conversions from a user side.
 So we’re doing this process not just for the search engines, but for our users, as well.

 Having a clear, simple, and easy to follow site structure is not just going to improve your rankings, but it is also going to help improve your conversions from a user side.

 What is a Sitemap?

 So what is a sitemap?
 There are actually two different types of sitemaps.
 In this video, we’re going to be focusing more on XML sitemaps, but there’s also something called an HTML sitemap.

 The HTML sitemap is a page or a group of pages that link to every user accessible page on the website.
 And the intent of these are to improve site usability by clarifying the structure of your website and how it’s all laid out and how to get from one page to another.

 An XML sitemap, this is not a file that’s typically visible to the user unless you know how to find it, but it’s designed to help the search engines find all the pages on your website.

-Now an XML sitemap, you can use these to tell, and I use that in parentheses, search engines what pages you want them to crawl.
-Now, it's important to note that by adding a URL into a sitemap does not guarantee that it's going to be indexed or crawled, but it can result in the search engines discovering and indexing pages that they might not have on their own.
+Now with an XML sitemap, you can improve content management and use these to tell, search engines what pages you want them to crawl.
+Now, it’s important to note that by adding a URL into a sitemap does not guarantee that it’s going to be indexed or crawled, but it can result in the search engines discovering and indexing pages that they might not have on their own.